-Some examples to consider:
+C5: Some examples to consider:

-A pupil may be placed in ICE by the VP/PRINCIPAL/PL for the day for not turning up on their after-school detention.
+A pupil can be placed in ICE by the VP/PRIN/PL for the day for not turning up on their after-school detention.

-A pupil may be placed in ICE for using obscene language, for outright refusal to follow teacher's instructions, spitting, racist language, aggressive physical behaviour, assaulting another pupil, persistent infringement of school rules etc. For example, persistent uniform offenders could be placed in ICE until the uniform issue has been resolved.
+A pupil can be placed in ICE for using obscene language.
+Also, for outright refusal to follow teacher's instructions, spitting, racist language, aggressive physical behaviour, assaulting another pupil etc. This could result in a longer-term ICE placement.
+Internal suspension in SLT's discretion, persistent infringement of school rules.

+For example, persistent uniform offenders could be placed in ICE until the uniform issue has been resolved.